 Larry Boettigheimer, the owner of Frontiers Texas Gallery, brought two small paintings by Julian Onderdonk.
-Unlike his later works of Blue Bonnet series, these two feature New England woodlands and the Long Island Sound, probably from his early career when he studied with William Merritt Chase.
+Unlike his later works of the Blue Bonnet series, these two feature New England woodlands and the Long Island Sound, probably from his early career when he studied with William Merritt Chase.
 Mr. Boettigheimer told us his antiques roadshow-worth story.
-They were found from the estate in Canada.
-The previous owner, who inherited them long time ago, had left them in the box they came in and had never thought pondered the potential of twenty thousand dollars under the dust.
+They were found in an estate in Canada.
+The previous owner, who inherited them a long time ago, had left them in the box they came in and had never thought pondered the potential of twenty thousand dollars under the dust.
 Even though the two paintings were dated in Onderdonk’s Northeast period, Mr. Boettigheimer decided it is in Onderdonk’s native Texas and his final resting place where the paintings would attract the most interest.

 Regarding the tonal quality of the two works, Boettigheimer said the two were probably painted around the turn of the century when tonalism was the most popular style.
 “People always said it was Texas that changed his pallet.
-And since he moved back his paintings became more colorful, brighter.
-I wish that’s true, but it was not.
+And since he moved back his paintings became more colorful, and brighter.
+I wish that was true, but it was not.
 He just kept up with the trend.
 Impressionism didn’t come in full swing until 1907. “

 A fine example was a pen drawing by an anonymous artist from the Metropolitan Business College.
 It is probably used as an example to showcase the school’s excellence in teaching penmanship.
-The size (approximately size of a poster), the unusual subject (a rooster and a hen), the all-original condition (including the frame and the glass) and the regional interest (the school was founded in 1887 as the first major business school in Dallas and went out of business in 1960’s) make it a rare Texas Americana example in the sale.
+The size (approximately the size of a poster), the unusual subject (a rooster and a hen), the all-original condition (including the frame and the glass) and the regional interest (the school was founded in 1887 as the first major business school in Dallas and went out of business in 1960s) make it a rare Texas Americana example in the sale.
 The asking price is $3800.

 Mr. Riddel also brought three pastel paintings by a student of Frank Reagh.
 Not surprisingly, we found a pastel painting by Charles Franklin Reaugh (known as Frank Reagh) in the sale offered by Valley House Gallery.
 Called the “Dean of Texas Painters”, he did many small plain air pastel sketches, especially the Texas Longhorn.
 The small pastel features an elongated composition which simplifies the pastoral scenes into stripes of fresh colors.
-Toward a lonely tree, a group of Texas longhorns were reduced to a line of distinct dots of alternating colors.
-Another painter who was a friend of Reagh, Louis Oscar Griffith was also featured by the same gallery.
+Toward a lonely tree, a group of Texas longhorns was reduced to a line of distinct dots of alternating colors.
+Another painter who was a friend of Reagh, Louis Oscar Griffith was also featured in the same gallery.
 His impressionistic oil paintings are less of Texas scenes than of careful balance of shadows and lights.